cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 redundancy with respect to a secret key.
 FROST depends only on a prime-order group and cryptographic hash function.
 This document specifies a number of ciphersuites to instantiate FROST using different prime-order groups and hash functions.
-One such ciphersuite can be used to produce signatures that can be verified with an RFC8032 compliant verifier.
-However, unlike RFC8032, the signatures produced by FROST are not deterministic.
+One such ciphersuite can be used to produce signatures that can be verified with an Edwards-Curve Digital Signature Algorithm (EdDSA, as defined in RFC8032) compliant verifier.
+However, unlike EdDSA, the signatures produced by FROST are not deterministic.
 This document is a product of the Crypto Forum Research Group (CFRG) in the IRTF.

 --- middle